Mt. Juliet’s playoff road ends at Oakland

 On the next Oakland possession the Golden Bears forced Khalil James to fumble and Ethan Crisp recovered the ball at the Oakland 31-yard line.
 This time the Golden Bears kept the ball on the ground.
 Conlin Baggott covered the final yard for the touchdown, cutting the deficit to 49-17.

 The Mt.
-Juliet defense then recovered another fumble as Mason Bell of the Patriots lost the ball and Christain Dontelli recovered.
+Juliet defense then recovered another fumble as Mason Bell of the Patriots lost the ball and Christin Dontelli recovered.

 With the loss the Golden Bears ended the season at 7-4.
 Mt.
 Juliet will graduate 27 seniors, who ended their four-year career at 36-11.